Frequently Asked Questions (FAQs)

 Who are Australian Supporters?

-CSP visa applicants must align with the regional, global and settlement priorities of the Australian Government, and be able to satisfy all Class XB subclass 202 visa criteria.
+CSP visa applicants (also referred to as entrants once they arrive) must align with the regional, global and settlement priorities of the Australian Government, the priorities of the CSP, and be able to satisfy all Class XB subclass 202 visa criteria.
 For more information on this subclass see here.

 Only APOs may propose applicants under the CSP.